-The total amount of undistributed foreign earnings available to be repatriated at March 31, 2021 was \$1.7 million resulting in the recording of a \$0.3 million deferred tax liability for foreign withholding taxes.
+The total amount of undistributed foreign earnings available to be repatriated at March 31, 2022 was \$2.7 million resulting in the recording of a \$0.3 million deferred tax liability for foreign withholding taxes.

-The Company has not recorded a deferred tax asset for the temporary difference associated with the excess of the tax greater than the book basis in its Chinese and Romanian subsidiaries as the future tax benefit is not expected to reverse in the foreseeable future.
+The Company has not recorded a deferred tax asset for the temporary difference associated with the excess of the tax greater than the book basis in its Romanian subsidiary as the future tax benefit is not expected to reverse in the foreseeable future.

 Accounting for income taxes requires a two-step approach to recognizing and measuring uncertain tax positions.
 The first step is to evaluate the tax position for recognition by determining if, based on the technical merits, it is more likely than not that the position will be sustained upon audit, including resolution of related appeals or litigation processes, if any.
 The second step is to measure the tax benefit as the largest amount that is more than 50% likely of being realized upon ultimate settlement.
 The Company reevaluates these uncertain tax positions on a quarterly basis.
 This evaluation is based on factors including, but not limited to, changes in facts or circumstances, changes in tax law, effectively settled issues under audit and new audit activity.
 Any changes in these factors could result in the recognition of a tax benefit or an additional charge to the tax provision.
-The Company did not identify any uncertain tax positions at March 31, 2021.
-The Company did not have any gross unrecognized tax benefits at March 31, 2021 or 2020.
+The Company did not identify any uncertain tax positions at March 31, 2022.
+The Company did not have any gross unrecognized tax benefits at March 31, 2022 or 2021.

-There were no reversals of uncertain tax positions in the fiscal years ended March 31, 2021 and 2020.
+There were no reversals of uncertain tax positions in the fiscal years ended March 31, 2022 and 2021.